-With the goal of separating leptons from jets, the first stage of the lepton object selection makes use of a boosted decision tree (BDT) multivariate algorithm, trained by the CMS EGamma POG [5] [20] [22].
-For this loose selection, we use the loose working point (which has an effeciency of 98% [5]).
-The loose selection requirements for electrons and muons also include cuts on the isolation of the lepton and the impact parameter of the lepton's track with respect to the primary vertex (PV).
+With the goal of separating electrons from jets, the loose stage of the electron object selection makes use of a boosted decision tree (BDT) multivariate algorithm, trained by the CMS EGamma POG [43]-45].
+For this loose selection, we use the loose working point (which has an effeciency of 98% [44]).
+Loose muons are required to pass the loose identification PF requirements defined by the CMS Muon POG [46].
+The loose selection requirements for electrons and muons also include cuts on the isolation of the lepton and the impact parameter of the lepton's track with respect to the PV.
 Since signal leptons are expected to be relatively isolated from hadronic activity and to originate from the hard scatter process, these requirements can help to distinguish the leptons of interest from background objects.
-The requirements for the loose selection are are summarized in the "Loose" columns of Tables [5.1] and [5.2] The loose leptons are used to identify and veto events with a low-mass resonance (as described in Section [6.2]), and are also used for training the prompt-[a,b] MVAs described below.
+All of the requirements for the loose selection are are summarized in the "Loose" columns of Tables [5,1] and [5,2].
+The loose leptons are used to identify and veto events with a low-mass resonance (as described in Section [6,2]), and are also used for training the prompt-e and prompt- $\mu$ MVAs described below.